What is ERP and How Does It Work?

 - On-time delivery is critical in maintaining customer retention and service.

-9. Increase Competitiveness with an Industry Built System
+9. Increase Competitiveness with an Industry-Built ERP System

 - An industry-built ERP solution allows for configuration that suits industry needs by adapting to individual business requirements.